SSL Security

 Threat detection and response are crucial elements of any robust security strategy.
 The Security Command Center enhances these capabilities by employing advanced analytics and machine learning to identify and respond to threats.
 By analyzing patterns and anomalies in cloud activities, SCC can predict potential security incidents and provide actionable insights.
 This proactive approach not only protects your cloud environment but also empowers your security team to stay ahead of evolving threats.

-Knowledge check: DNS-based load balancing
+Knowledge Check: DNS-based load balancing

 DNS-based load balancing is an approach to distributing traffic across multiple hosts by using DNS to map requests to the appropriate host.
 It is a cost-effective way of scaling and balancing a web application or website load across multiple servers.